threes-was-taken/threes-was-taken/README.md

 - 🤔 I’m looking for help with finding inspiration for project ideas
 - 📫 How to reach me: You can always reach me on [Twitter](https://twitter.com/_droes_) or [LinkedIn](https://www.linkedin.com/in/dries-verelst/)
 - 💬 Ask me anything you need help with, I love learning and am a real teamplayer
-- :goal_net: Goals for 2020: Finish the Customer Base app, Contribute to Open Source projects
+- :goal_net: Goals for 2020:
+    - Contribute to Open Source projects and become an open sourcerer 🧙
+    - Make some small and fun apps with Electron
 ---

 <img align="left" alt="Dries' Github Stats" src="https://github-readme-stats.vercel.app/api?username=threes-was-taken&show_icons=true&hide_border=true" />